htnminh/python-coding/README.md

-### Python files and notebooks for Introduction to Programming in HUST.
+### Python files and Jupyter notebooks for Introduction to Programming in HUST.

 #### Guided by Dr. Dinh Viet Sang